 - a.
-Ability to apply knowledge of mathematics, science, and engineering necessary to carry out analysis and design appropriate to electrical engineering problems. - b.
-Ability to design and conduct experiments as well as analyze and interpret data. - c.
-Ability to design a system to meet desired needs.

-- d.
-Ability to function on multidisciplinary teams. - e.
+Ability to apply knowledge of mathematics, science, and engineering. - b.
+Ability to design and conduct experiments, as well as to analyze and interpret data. - c.
+Ability to design a system, component, or process to meet the desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - d.
+Ability to function on multi-disciplinary teams. - e.
 Ability to identify, formulate, and solve engineering problems. - f.
-Understanding of professional and ethical responsibility. - g.
+An understanding of professional and ethical responsibility. - g.
 Ability to communicate effectively. - h.
-Broad education necessary to understand impact of engineering solutions in a global/societal context. - i.
-Recognition of the need for and ability to engage in lifelong learning. - j.
-Knowledge of contemporary issues. - k.
-Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context. - i.
+A recognition of the need for, and an ability to engage in a life-long learning. - j.
+A knowledge of contemporary issues. - k.
+An ability to use the techniques, skills, and modern engineering tools necessary for engineering practices.